Anix003/Project-AI/FEATURES.md

 ---

-This documentation covers all major features of ComplainHub.
+This documentation covers all major features of Civic-AI.
 For technical implementation details, see the code comments and setup guide.